 The last step is making money on items.
 The way most people do this is by marking up prices by at least twice the amount paid (i.e., a $50 item bought for $25 becomes a $200 item).
 You might also have to pay for some advertising costs if you choose the online route so that’s something to keep in mind.

 Now, this is usually the hardest part of the process since it requires people.
+This is the same with many types of side hustles, like curb painting.
 You can either sell furniture pieces on your own or through Craigslist/Facebook Marketplace groups depending on how much you want to make.

 A lot of people are happy with making a little bit of money but if you want to make more then you should look into getting helpers (to reduce labor costs).
 Also, I advise against starting by selling furniture at flea markets as this is too competitive and doesn’t allow room for high margins.
 Once you get better at this business then it’s time to hit up open markets for your furniture flipping side hustle.